alfie-chenery/OneShotImitationLearning/README.md

 - `figures\` contains some of the figures used in the report and the files used to generate them.
 - `videos\` contains some video logs of runs of the main code.
 - `report\` contains a back-up of the report accompanying this project.
 It should be up to date with the version submitted.
 If this is not the case for whatever reason, ignore the contents of this directory, the separately submitted version is the correct version.
+- `test_codes\` contains random testing files used throughout the project.
+They are included for documentation purposes, but serve no direct connection to the main code, except the knowledge gained influencing the design.